andrewcooke/Stupid.jl/README.md

 Ciphertext bitwise cross-correlated with a counter (modulo 0xff) generally shows clear structure for 3 byte keys.
 Typically a peak or trough at ~0 offset with other features at 64 and 128 bytes offset.
-Similar structures also appears to be visible (varying by key;
+Similar structures also appear to be visible (varying by key;
 statistical significance unclear) with 8 byte keys.

 A practical example where this can be used is detecting the use of